ljstaib/news-analyzer/README.md

 - For storage, use a folder.
 No need for cloud storage.
 - For extracted text, store the data in files.
 No database yet.
 This will be phase 3. (?)
 - Due Date 2/28/2021.
 It is strict this time because we want to use the database concept and implement other modules.

+First Deliverable:  Due Date:  3/1/2021
+- Setup mysql or MongoDB
+- Create your database (Tables in case of mysql or containers in case of MongoDB)
+- Define your data storage strategy
+Second Deliverable:  Due Date 3/7/2021
+- Extract Text from PDF files
+- Store Data in Database
+- Dates this time are strict because we want to use the database concept and implement other modules.

 --------------------------------------------------------------------------------------------------------------------------------